Temporal Grounding as a Learning Signal for Referring Video Object Segmentation: Appendix

 \subsubsection{Qualitative Results}

-\figref{fig:qualitative_results} presents qualitative comparisons between our proposed model, SAMDWICH, and existing state-of-the-art RVOS models, SAMWISE and GLUS, on the MeViS dataset.
+Figure~\ref{fig:qualitative_results} presents qualitative comparisons between our proposed model, TGL, and existing state-of-the-art RVOS models, SAMWISE and GLUS, on the MeViS dataset.
 In the first example, SAMWISE incorrectly segments both monkeys in response to the expression ``jumping to left,'' indicating a lack of moment-aware reasoning.
 GLUS initially segments the correct object, but fails to maintain consistency, eventually highlighting an unrelated regions.
-In contrast, SAMDWICH accurately segments the referred object throughout the entire sequence by leveraging its moment-aware design and object-level supervision.
+In contrast, TGL accurately segments the referred object throughout the entire sequence by leveraging its moment-aware design and object-level supervision.
 In the remaining two examples, both SAMWISE and GLUS continue to rely on static appearance cues---such as the presence of a monkey or a rabbit---rather than understanding the motion described in the expression.
-These results demonstrate that, unlike prior models, SAMDWICH effectively grounds language to visual motion by incorporating a moment-aware approach and fine-grained guidance.
+These results demonstrate that, unlike prior models, TGL effectively grounds language to visual motion by incorporating a moment-aware approach and fine-grained object-level guidance.